totalspectrum/spin2cpp/doc/basic.md

 #### __builtin_alloca

-Instead of `new`, which allocates persistent memory on the heap, it is possible to allocate temporary memory with the `__builtin_alloca` operator.
+Instead of `new`, which allocates persistent memory on the heap, it is possible to allocate temporary memory on the stack with the `__builtin_alloca` operator.
 Memory allocated in this way may only be used during the lifetime of the function which allocated it, and may not be returned from that function or assigned to a global variable.
 Almost always it is better to use `new` than `__builtin_alloca`, but the latter is more efficient (but dangerous, because the pointer becomes invalid after the function that uses `__builtin_alloca` exits).

 #### _gc_alloc_managed